johnwargo/esp32-request-repeater-https/readme.md

 Once you've populated the `config.h` file, save your changes then build and deploy the sketch to an ESP32 device.

+The repository contains the Certificate Authority certificate for the Bacon Ipsum site; if you connect to a different host, you must generate the certificate file used by the sketch using the instructions found in [Automated Public Cert to Arduino Header Conversion](https://johnwargo.com/posts/2025/public-cert-arduino/).

 ## Operation

 When the sketch runs, it: